Satyagraha

 ‘In its positive form, ahimsa (non-violence, positively

 the practice of love) means the largest love, greatest charity.
-If

-me, as I would to my wrong-doing father or son.’
+to me, as I would to my wrong-doing father or son.’

 ‘Non-violence to be a potent force must begin with the mind.